This is the minimum basic mead equipment necessary to brew your own homemade honey-wine. Below you'll find a list of exactly what you will need.

 An auto-syphon enables you to rack off the clear liquid without disturbing the sediment at the bottom.
 In theory you could just have a tube but it's messy and you are likely to get contamination.

 It's used for removing a small sample of mead for tasting and measuring the specific gravity.
+Occasionally you may overfill the carboy; then your wine thief is invaluable for removing some of the liquid.

 Testing strips for measuring the pH of your mead are essential; getting fermentation started quickly is very dependent on the acidity.
 And a mellow-tasting melomel can be spoiled if the alkalinity isn't just right.